MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/custom-log-parser.md

      ![New snapshot report](./media/custom-log-upload.png)

-5. In the **Custom log format** screen, fill in the fields and click **Save**.
+5. In the **Custom log format** screen, fill in the fields based on your data to define the correlation between the fields and columns in the file and the data needed by Cloud App Security.

+In order to accurately configure the parser, you need to define the column name for each of the required data attributes.

+Click **Save**.
 The custom log format your configured will be saved as the default custom parser.
 You can edit it at any time by clicking on Edit.

     ![custom log parser](./media/custom-log-parser.png)

 5.  **Choose the traffic logs** that you want to upload.
 You can upload up to 20 files at once.
 Compressed and zipped files are also supported.

 6. Click **Create**.